Shekharrajak/WSDC_Task_2015-16/README.md

 Note :
+* Best view in chrome ,firfox may not work fully.
-post part of the app is not completed.
+* post part of the app is not completed.

 Reference: